Card Comparisons

 $325/yr

-The top earner for people who spend heavily on food โ€” whether that's restaurants, takeout, or the grocery run.
-The $325 fee shrinks to effectively $85 if you use the $120 Uber Cash and $120 dining credits.
+The top earner for people who spend heavily on food.
+The $325 fee shrinks to effectively $85 if you use the $120 Uber Cash and $120 dining credits, and the 4x earn rate (7.2ยข/$) is the highest in both categories.

 Best for: Dining & grocery rewards